yevrah/mac-setup/README.md

 ## Step 0: The zeroth step, setup github and vm

-The first step is to setup a github repo for this build out.
-In addition I will be testing on a vmware fusion setup.
+The first step is to setup a github repo for your build out.
+In addition it is strongly recommended you test a deployment using VMWare Fusion, Parrallels, or VirtualBox.

 Basics steps include: